Thai court ousts PM Srettha over ethics breaches – DW – 08/14/2024

 The remaining members of MFP launched a new movement on Friday, named "The People's Party", with the ambition of bringing change in the next national election, scheduled for 2027.

-Srettha would have faced several challenges even if he had survived Tuesday's judgment.
+Srettha would have faced several challenges even if he had survived Wednesday's judgment.

 Many of his policies face significant opposition.